-For over 20 years, Greenfield/Belser has pioneered thinking in the marketing of professional services.
+For over 30 years, Greenfield/Belser has pioneered thinking in the marketing of professional services.
 We were the first to pick apart the sales process of finding, then choosing professionals.
 We detailed why services get on a short list and why services are ultimately chosen.
 We have helped firms build marketing strategies and tactics around this research.

-Ten years ago, we pioneered research about how buyers use the Internet to find services, research that was updated last year as Digital Marketing 2010.We love to make our work beautiful but we care more that its marketing structure is solidly based in research.
+More than ten years ago, we pioneered research about how buyers use the Internet to find services, research that was updated last year as The Marketing Ecosystem.We love to make our work beautiful but we care more that its marketing structure is solidly based in research.

 As the pace of communication has picked up, we recognized that an annual research paper was not enough.
 So we introduced the Big Idea which we publish six to ten times annually.
 Each Big Idea represents a deep dive into a single issue of importance to marketers.
 Finally, if we notice things that we believe you’ll find useful, we blog about them right away.